How to Predict Weather with Clouds? 10 Different Types of Clouds

 • How fast are the clouds moving?

-•
+• Others,…

 By observing the sky with these questions in mind, you’ll quickly realize the differences between the size, color & altitude of clouds.
 From these raw observations, you can classify different types of clouds to predict the weather.

 Clouds are one of the most reliable predictors of weather.
-There are 10 types of clouds that you should be able to recognize, but if you get their names confused just remember that the higher the clouds, the better the weather will be.
+There are about 10 types of clouds that you can recognize.

+However, if you get their names confused, remember that the higher the clouds, the better the weather will be.
 We can better predict weather with clouds by learning how to identify different types.

-Low Altitude clouds (0-6500 ft)
+Low Altitude Clouds (0-6500 ft)

 • Cumulus